Azure-Samples/fastapi-appservice-ad-authz/README.md

-This repository has sample implementation Azure RBAC control in API's using Azure AD groups.
+This repository has sample implementation Azure RBAC control in API's using Azure AD groups for application running on Appservice.

 ## Pre-requisites